maxnatamo/maxnatamo/src/content/blog/2023/03/gitlab-terraform-state.md

 terraform plan
 ```

-## .gitlab-ci.yml
+## `.gitlab-ci.yml`

-Now that we have a valid state on GitLab and a working Terraform module, we can setup our CI/CD configuration.
+Now that GitLab has a valid state and a working Terraform module, it's time to setup the CI/CD configuration.

-For the bare-minimum, we can use the `gitlab-terraform` wrapper from GitLab:
+For the bare-minimum, you can use the `gitlab-terraform` wrapper from GitLab:
 ```yml
 stages:
   - prepare